 After his starring role in 42, Boseman's career continued to take off.
 He was named the Male Star of Tomorrow by the National Association of Theater Owners in February 2014.
 Boseman then appeared in the 2014 football film Draft Day, with Kevin Costner and Jennifer Garner.

-Taking On James Brown
+Taking On James Brown in 'Get on Up'

-Meanwhile, Boseman was working on another high-profile project: He signed on to portray music legend James Brown in Get on Up, a story that producer Brian Grazer had spent years trying to bring it to the big screen.
+Meanwhile, Boseman was working on another high-profile project: He signed on to portray music legend James Brown in Get on Up, a story that producer Brian Grazer had spent years trying to bring to the big screen.
 He was finally able to get the movie going with help from Mick Jagger.

 Directed by Tate Taylor, Get on Up follows Brown through his personal struggles and successes.
 Boseman had to master the fast and furious footwork that the Godfather of Soul was famous for in the film.
 According to an interview with Moviefone.com, becoming James Brown was "a huge challenge" but also "a very intense and rewarding experience."
 Get on Up hit theaters in August 2014.